MicrosoftDocs/ef-core-for-beginners/notes/part2/connection-strings-and-notes.md

-# Connection strings and scaffolding commands for Part 2
+# Connection strings and notes for Part 2

 ## If you are using SQL Server Express LocalDB on Windows